 - 1960's Batman series.
 Cassandra Spellcraft was an alchemist who created magical substances to use in her criminal pursuits.

 - The tabletop RPG Pathfinder features alchemists as a base class.
 The flavor text tends to treat them as a combination of Mad Scientist, Mad Bomber, and Professor Guinea Pig and, indeed, most of their class features involve making magical bombs, using poisons, permanently modifying their own bodies to add things like extra limbs or tentacles, and drinking Psycho Serum.
 At 20th level, the class culminates in the alchemist making a "grand discovery," among which are the secrets of eternal youth (making alchemists one of only two classes able to become The Ageless without becoming undead — and the other one requires being a specific race) or the process by which one makes the Philosopher's Stone (which transforms large amounts of iron and lead into silver and gold and can be used to restore the dead to life).

-- Promethean: The Created takes a whole lot from alchemy, turning the story of Frankenstein's Monster into an attempt to bring a person back from the dead that created a half-finished human powered by the fire of the universe.
-Prometheans have humors based on the classical elements, pursue Refinements based on the seven metals (as well as cobalt and bronze), and can create Athanors to further refine the fire that powers them.
+- Promethean: The Created takes a whole lot from alchemy, turning the story of Frankenstein's Monster into an attempt to create the perfect human that instead created a half-finished human powered by the fire of the universe.
+Prometheans have humors based on the classical elements, pursue Refinements based on the seven metals (as well as cobalt, bronze and phosphorus), and can create Athanors to further refine the fire that powers them.

 - Second Sight gives us alchemy as a prospective science for thaumaturgists (read: humans who know magic but haven't Awakened).
 It comes in external and internal flavors and is primarily useful for extending one's lifespan.